Six Places to Eat and Drink on Kangaroo Island

 1. Dudley Wines Cellar Door – Penneshaw

-Take a step into this breathtaking Clifftop Cellar Door and you’ll see why Dudley Wines were named the Cellar Door Award Winner for 2017.
-Laze on the lawn with a glass of locally made wine, stop for lunch on the sun deck with their amazing platters or gourmet pizza and have a hit on the one hole, one par golf course!
+Take a step into this breathtaking Clifftop Cellar Door and you’ll see why Dudley Wines were named the Cellar Door Award Winner several years running!
+Laze on the lawn with a glass of the famous Dudley Bubbly, stop for lunch on the sun deck with their amazing platters or gourmet pizza and have a hit at their one-par golf tee.

 For an authentic farm gate experience the Emu Ridge Eucalyptus Distillery is set amongst the gum trees in a rustic Australian setting.
 The distillery produces 100 percent pure eucalyptus oil from the Narrow Leaf Mallee that is made into a range of products sold in their retail store.
 There is a café and cellar door onsite where you can taste local KI food and beverages.
 Make sure you taste the Colony Cove ciders while here!
 Photo courtesy of @Exploring9to5.
 Find out more.

-The Kangaroo Island Distillery is Australia’s first boutique gin distillery, established in 2006 with the cellar door opening in 2008.
 This place has undeniable charm and is well worth a visit.
 Taste their full range of award winning spirits and liquors, purchase a bottle or enjoy a platter.
 Their garden is the perfect spot to sit around and learn about the aromatics and botanicals used to make your favourite gin.
 Enjoy a gin tasting, grab a paddle to taste test a few of their award-winning gins and spirits or have a cocktail in their gin garden.
 Book your tasting in here!

 Go to Kangaroo Island Shellfish and ask for the award winning snaptop oysters!
 The Oyster Farm Shop is located at the American River Wharf and stocks a range of exceptional seafood, caught locally.
 They are the largest commercial oyster farm on the island, farming Pacific and Angasi oysters.